salt-die/batgrl/nurses_2/test_toolkit/README.md

 This is a highly hacked apart and occasionally patched `prompt_toolkit`.
 This section will be under heavy construction for the foreseeable future.
+The goal is to trim down to the bare minimum and restructure some of the io to reduce function calls.

 `prompt_toolkit`'s license and copyright: